The Torment of Others: Plot summary

 Several years after Derek Tyler was incarcerated for slaughtering several prostitutes, another lady of the night is found dead under similar modus operandi being vaginally penetrated using a dildo covered in razor blades.
 While Dr. Tony Hill tries to convince Derek Tyler to explain who the Voice is DCI Carol Jordan sets up a sting operation using Paula McIntyre.
 However the sting goes wrong and Paula is captured by the copycat killer Carl Mackenzie.

 Carl rapes Paula, Carol and her team hunt for Paula, and Tony suspects that a police officer is controlling Derek and Carl as only someone involved with this sting could have sabotaged it.
 Tony confronts Sergeant Jan Shields, who has been using mind manipulation to make others kill because she's a control freak.

 While this is happening Don Merrick goes to Scotland to capture the paedophilic child killer Nick Sanders but is killed by him.
 Nick is later arrested.

 Reception

-The novel received generally positive reviews from literary critics.